jet/dotnet-templates/propulsion-summary-projector/README.md

         dotnet run -- default cosmos -m 1000 kafka -t topic0

         # (assuming you've scaled up enough to have >1 range, you can run a second instance in a second console with the same arguments)

+2. To run an instance of the Projector from EventStore

+        # (either add environment variables as per step 0 or use -s/-d/-c to specify them after the `cosmos` argument token)

+        $env:EQUINOX_ES_USERNAME="admin" # or use -u
+        $env:EQUINOX_ES_PASSWORD="changeit" # or use -p
+        $env:EQUINOX_ES_HOST="localhost" # or use -g

+        $env:PROPULSION_KAFKA_BROKER="instance.kafka.mysite.com:9092" # or use -b

+        # `default` defines the Projector Group identity - each id has separated state in the aux container (aka LeaseId)
+        # `es` specifies the source (if you have specified 3x EQUINOX_ES_* environment vars, no arguments are needed)
+        # `cosmos` specifies the destination and the checkpoint store (if you have specified 3x EQUINOX_COSMOS_* environment vars, no arguments are needed)
+        # `-t topic0` identifies the Kafka topic to which the Projector should write
+        dotnet run -- default es cosmos kafka -t topic0

+        # NB running more than one projector will cause them to duel, and is hence not advised

 3. To create a Consumer, use `dotnet new summaryConsumer` (see README therein for details)